alexanderhernandez-USDA/Zonal-Stats-QGIS/README.md

 |//Sample | Site_points.gpkg | Point geometries |
 |//Sample/Orthos | Three RGB TIFF files | Orthophotos - images |

 Pay attention to the *.TIFF file names - Notice that these images contain dates in their filenames.
 Dates can be delimited using ., _, or -.
-The following are three vaild formats:
+The following are three valid formats:

 YYYY_MM_DD
 DD.MM.YYYY